Official Document

 1. Bitcoin (BTC) & Litecoin (LTC): Constrained Scalability and Rising Fees

-Bitcoin’s 1 MB block size cap (Litecoin’s 1 MB with faster blocks) severely limits transaction throughput to ~7 TPS (Bitcoin) or ~56 TPS (Litecoin, assuming maximum usage).
+Bitcoin’s 1 MB block size cap (Litecoin’s 1 MB with faster blocks) severely limits transaction throughput to ~7 TPS (Bitcoin) (Litecoin, assuming maximum usage).

 As usage increases, both networks experience rising transaction fees and significant confirmation delays during congestion, making them impractical for global, high-volume payments.